midwayjs/midway/docs/en/guide.md

 Nowadays, Node.js goes ahead of the simple single-page application, not only in the Alibaba Group but also the Community, and go toward to the full-stack.
 With this trending, the MidwayJs Team come with the responsibility of supporting the Alibaba Group's Node.js Applications, and we also provide tools like [`Pandora.js`](https://midwayjs.org/pandora/), [`Sandbox`](https://github.com/midwayjs/sandbox) to help Applications become more stable and reliable.

 During 2017, we upgraded the Midway core to Koa2 to support async/await by Midway v5.3 inside the Alibaba Group.
-''

 At the same year, we started planning to separate the monitoring and statistic function from the framework, which became the Pandora.js, a tool that is not just serve the Midway, but can be general using for any Node.js applications.

-In 2018, the MidwayJs Team improved the development experience from the language level by Typescript, and released Midway v6.0 which is the 1.0 open source version to community.
+In 2018, the MidwayJs Team improved the development experience from the language level by TypeScript, and released Midway v6.0 which is the 1.0 open source version to community.

-As for the reason why we choose Typescript, this [post](https://juejin.im/post/59c46bc86fb9a00a4636f939) may give you answer.
+As for the reason why we choose TypeScript, this [post](https://juejin.im/post/59c46bc86fb9a00a4636f939) may give you answer.

 ## About

 The Midway is a full-stack development solution which developed by the frontend team of Taobao technique department (i.e. Taobao UED).
-It cooperate with Pandora and Sandbox to perfect the Node.js development experience in new scene.
+It cooperate with Pandora.js and Sandbox to perfect the Node.js development experience in new scene.

 ## Quickly start